Dinzeyi2/nextlines/README.md

 ```

 The script trains a sentence-transformer model, saves it to the specified
 path and reports accuracy on the provided dataset.
+If the
+`sentence_transformers` package is missing, the training script falls back
+to a simple TF-IDF model.
+This lightweight backend is easier to install but
+offers much weaker semantic matching and generally lower accuracy.

 ## Prompt design